cpvanlue/P1-cpvanlue/README.md

 - [X] A-2: There is a visual indicator showing the angle at which the projectile will fire.
 - [X] A-3: The projectile's hitting the target is recognized and logged to the console or otherwise indicated.

+I believe that I properly deserve an A on this submission.

 ## Third-Party Assets

 Images are from "Physics Assets" and "Rolling Ball Assets".
 Created in 2016 by kenney.nl,